LoganWalls/grimoire-ls/examples/llama_cpp/README.md

 This example uses the official OpenAI client, but connects to local models served by `llama-cpp-python`.

 ## Installation
-Enter this directory and then follow the instructions depending on how you want to run the models.
+*Note: you must first install `grimoire-ls` first before attempting to install this example* Enter this directory and then follow the instructions depending on how you want to run the models.

 ### CPU